bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/var_hides_argument.md

-TypeError: variable “x” redeclares argument
+TypeError: variable "x” redeclares argument
 ===========================================

-The JavaScript [strict mode](../strict_mode)-only exception “variable redeclares argument” occurs when the same variable name occurs as a function parameter and is then redeclared using a `var` assignment in a function body again.
+The JavaScript [strict mode](../strict_mode)-only exception "variable redeclares argument” occurs when the same variable name occurs as a function parameter and is then redeclared using a `var` assignment in a function body again.

 Message
 -------